 How To Make a Spoiler Tag in Discord

-However, while you can decorate your messages with emojis, gifs, and images, some people are unaware of the Markdown formatting features included in Discord.
-In fact, this feature is one of the most useful on the platform, enabling users to add all sorts of formatting to messages, including bold, italics, code formatting.
+This incredibly useful feature enables users to add all sorts of formatting to messages, including bold, italics, code formatting.
 Discord Markdown even enables Discord users to indicate a “spoiler alert!”

 If you’ve been looking for a way to make a spoiler tag in Discord, keep reading.
 There are a few ways to add spoiler tags in Discord depending on which works best for you.

 How To Create A Spoiler Alert Tag in Discord